 When a large commercial truck hits your car, it’s easy to feel victimized by the big trucking companies and overwhelmed by the thought of moving forward.
 But you shouldn’t have to suffer because of a driver’s negligence.

 Trucking companies are often large corporations that have deep pockets and big legal teams.
 If you’re looking at building a case against a trucking company to get financial compensation for your injuries, talk to an attorney that has experience with these types of cases.
-Gibbs & Crivelli, Slingshot Law will guide you through the legal process step by step.
+Experienced truck accident lawyers at Gibbs & Crivelli, Slingshot Law will guide you through the legal process step by step.

 When Trucking Companies Are Liable